Qcompiler/MIXQ/README.md

 ## Comparision with AWQ

-Assuming we have a task that is computing the PPL(perplexity) of Wikitext2.
+Assuming we have a task that is to compute the PPL(perplexity) of Wikitext2.
-The dataset wikitext has 333088 validation data.
+The dataset wikitext contains 333088 validation data.

 For ```batch size  = 32```, the task is devided into 10409 parts.

 AWQ implements the task in 10 minutes with  16.71 it/s.